Mexico tortilla maker Gruma profit jumps

-MEXICO CITY (Reuters) - Mexican corn miller and tortilla maker Gruma on Wednesday reported a 58 percent jump in first-quarter net profit on higher sales and lower financing costs.
+MEXICO CITY, April 22 (Reuters) - Mexican corn miller and tortilla maker Gruma on Wednesday reported a 58 percent jump in first-quarter net profit on higher sales and lower financing costs.

 The company reported a net profit of 982.537 million pesos ($64 million) in the January to March period, compared with 621.941 million pesos for the same period last year, according to a filing with the Mexican stock exchange.